Network resilience: Conclusions and future perspectives

-Most real networks are incomplete due to the complexity and uncovered knowledge about the original systems, such as hidden relationships in social networks \cite{cai2005mining}, unmeasured connections in biological networks \cite{menche2015uncovering}, and adaptively changing interactions between species in ecological networks \cite{guimaraes2011evolution}.
-It is essential to develop tools to infer the original network structure and dynamics from incomplete information.
-Even a branch in network science, called link prediction, which aims to uncover the hidden relationships \cite{menche2015uncovering, zeng2018prediction}, could move a step towards this goal.
-It still would be difficult to achieve this goal fully.
-The more important challenge is that real complete networks are usually too large to handle.
-For example, the social network, Facebook, has attracted more than 2.5 billion users 2019.
-Hence, an inverse problem has attracted much attention, that is, given a huge real network, how can we derive a representative sample \cite{leskovec2006sampling}?
-Graph sampling is a technique to create a small but representative sample (an incomplete network) by picking a subset of nodes and links from the original network \cite{li2015random}.
-Serval sampling methods, such as random walk \cite{gjoka2010walking}, breadth-first sampling \cite{wilson2009user}, and scaling-down sampling \cite{leskovec2006sampling}, has been proposed for graph sampling and has been proved to be able to keep the network scale small while capturing specific properties of the original network.
+Most real networks are incomplete due to their complexity and due to a lack of complete knowledge about the original systems.
+For example, there may be lack of knowledge about hidden relationships in social networks \cite{cai2005mining}, unmeasured connections in biological networks \cite{menche2015uncovering}, and adaptively changing interactions between species in ecological networks \cite{guimaraes2011evolution}.
+It is essential that we develop tools that can be used to infer the original network structure and dynamics when the available information is incomplete.
+The application of a branch of network science called link prediction, which aims to uncover such hidden relationships \cite{menche2015uncovering, zeng2018prediction}, could provide a step towards this goal.
+It would still be difficult to achieve this goal entirely.
+The more significant challenge is that real complete networks are usually too large to handle.
+For example, the social network Facebook attracted more than 2.5 billion users in 2019.
+Hence, an inverse problem has attracted much attention.
+That is, given a vast real network, how can we derive a representative sample \cite{leskovec2006sampling}?
+Graph sampling is a technique that can be used to create a small but representative sample (an incomplete network) by choosing a subset of nodes and links from the original network\cite{li2015random}.
+Several methods of graph sampling, including random walk sampling \cite{gjoka2010walking}, breadth-first sampling \cite{wilson2009user}, and scaling-down sampling \cite{leskovec2006sampling}, have been proposed and have been shown to be able to keep the network small in scale while capturing specific properties of the original network.